Ema Whittaker Photography

 (Featured In Strong The Magazine For Girls)

 Montana has participated on various competition teams, including cheerleading, gymnastics, and dance (hip hop, jazz, contemporary, and a full acro production).
 Ballet and Pointe has been a passion of Montana’s since she was five years old, she began pointe’ at the age of eleven years old.
-Montana also, enjoys the movies, roller skating, skateboarding, amusement parks, swimming, horseback riding, freestyle dancing, songwriting, and of course, social media.
+Montana also enjoys the movies, roller skating, skateboarding, amusement parks, swimming, horseback riding, freestyle dancing, songwriting, and of course, social media.

 Montana's cover of Andra Day’s “Rise Up”, which can be found on YouTube, is particularly special to Montana, because it is dedicated to her brother, Arizona, who has been out of school since October 2013.
-Arizona was beaten up on his school bus while coming home from school.
-Everyday Arizona walks around with his green backpack with school supplies hoping to go back to school soon.
+Arizona was beat up on his school bus while coming home from school.
+Everyday Arizona walks around with his backpack with school supplies hoping to go back to school soon.
 Montana’s goal for Arizona is to help him RISE UP!

 It is Montana’s goal to become a teacher, attorney, and a U.N.
 Goodwill Ambassador.
 She hopes to open up her own school one day and to teach the special needs population and protect their rights through advocacy and the legal process.
 Montana believes that everyone has a right to an education and should be allowed to excel to their fullest potential.
 She has long been inspired by Emma Watson (Harry Potter Movie Series) and her efforts as a U.N Ambassador.
 She believes that spreading peace throughout the World is a global effort and necessary to conquer poverty.
 Through social media, her music, dancing, acting, and advocating, Montana hopes to inspire others!